Fradven/film/README.md

 As you can see, using **.append()** we can write html tags as strings that will be create on the page.

-Here we are selecting the div we created at the beggining with the id **film** like this **$(#film)** and then we add the **.append()** method that will contain a string.
+Here we are selecting the div we created at the beggining of this project that has the id **film**.
+We select it whith **$(#film)** and then we add the **.append()** method that will contain a string.
 Here we contain the string inside backticks ` `` ` so that we can use [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 As we know, the parameter **film** is an object.
 We can therefore get the element we want from it by writing **film** followed by a **dot** and then the **name of the element**

     exemple: film.title

-Inside those tags,  we are suing the template literal that alows us to call script element inside a string, in this case it will be the elemnt inside the object that we want to show on the page.
+Inside those tags,  we are using the ***template literal*** that alows us to call script element inside a string, in this case it will be the elemnt inside the object that we want to show on the page.

+### Fetch and append content that is inside an other content

-Since our json has an other array inside of it for the characters that plays in our film, we must do an other loop to get those element and append them inside that loop.
+Since our json has an other array inside of it for the characters that plays in our films, we must do an other loop to get those element and append them inside that loop.

-So we are doing a loop inside a loop.
+So we have to create a loop inside a loop.

     data.map(film => {
                     $("#film").append(`